Takeoff and Estimating Glossary

 British Thermal Unit

-BTU is one of the most common ways to represent the capacity of heating and cooling systems.
-Think of it like this: A small room needs fewer BTUs to stay comfortable, and a larger room needs more BTUs because there’s more space to heat or cool.
+BTU is the capacity of heating and cooling systems.
+A small room needs fewer BTUs, a larger room needs more to heat or cool.

 Read more →